-To make our roads safer we are changing our approach towards road safety by adopting the Safe System approach.
-The Safe System was created in the Netherlands and Sweden in the 1980s and 1990s and is being adopted worldwide.34
+To make our roads safer we are adopting the Safe System approach.
+The Safe System was created in the Netherlands and Sweden in the 1980s and 1990s and is being adopted worldwide.33

 The Safe System approach requires us to take a systematic approach to reducing road danger.
-In practice, this means we plan and prioritise interventions together and earlier, delivering across multiple elements of the Safe System so that improvements are implemented across the board.
+In practice, this means we plan and prioritise interventions together and earlier, delivering across multiple components of the Safe System so that improvements are implemented across the board.

-A Safe System is one where people, vehicles and the road infrastructure interact in a way that secures a high level of safety.35 Seeing the road network as a 'system' helps us to see where there are systematic weaknesses and ways in which we can strengthen it as a whole to remove risk.
+A Safe System is one where people, vehicles and the road infrastructure interact in a way that secures a high level of safety.34 Seeing the road network as a 'system' helps us to see where there are systematic weaknesses and ways in which we can strengthen it as a whole to remove risk.
 It gives people the freedom to benefit from using sustainable modes whilst at the same time not being exposed to high levels of risk of injury.
-This will help us to unlock the full potential of our road network as one which delivers safe, secure, inclusive and sustainable connectivity where zero harm is the result of combined actions by all.
+This will help us to unlock the full potential of our road network as one which delivers safe, secure, inclusive and sustainable connectivity - where zero harm is the result of combined actions by all.